seanwryan/SportsScoreboard-SignalR/README.md

 3. Run the project:
 dotnet run
 4. Open your browser and go to http://localhost:5048 (or the specified port).

+Future Enhancements
+Authentication: Implement user authentication to allow users to manage only their own score entries.
+More Advanced Filters: Filtering options based on additional metrics or date-based visualizations.
+Improved Styling: More comprehensive UI improvements and better mobile responsiveness.

 Acknowledgements
 I would like to acknowledge the assistance of OpenAI's ChatGPT in providing guidance and code snippets for developing features such as real-time updates, database integration, and the overall design of the project.